onqtam/headjack/src/what_really_is_headjack.md

 But the original sin has been that it's [owned by a company](https://twitter.com/jack/status/1518772754782187520) which Jack Dorsey states as [his biggest regret](https://twitter.com/jack/status/1562861302242226178) - no wonder that he's been trying to turn it into a protocol - first with [project Bluesky](https://twitter.com/jack/status/1204766078468911106) (now [AT Protocol](https://atproto.com/)) and more recently with [TBD Web5](https://twitter.com/jack/status/1535314738078486533) (both covered in the [comparison chapter](competition.md)).

+> "From a historical perspective, Twitter will serve as one of several inspirational ancestors for What Comes Next in the domain of collective sense making platforms." - [Jim Rutt](https://twitter.com/jim_rutt/status/1645787927610261504)

+> "Big platforms tend to only evolve so far until something else with a bigger evolutionary jump supersedes it.
+Twitter is rather thin in affordances." - [Jim Rutt](https://twitter.com/jim_rutt/status/1645787927610261504)

+> "Personally I’d be surprised if Twitter will actually be the base for the self organizing collective intelligence that we need." - [Jim Rutt](https://twitter.com/jim_rutt/status/1645787927610261504)

 > "Evolution only builds on open formats and protocols.
 That's how technology layers." - [source](http://scripting.com/2014/10/10/youngTechnologistsLoveLockin.html)

 # The global event bus / pub-sub